Statistical consistency of sign-switching vacuum energy with cosmological observations: Cosmological Framework and Models

 We work within the standard relativistic framework of cosmology, assuming a homogeneous and isotropic universe described by the Friedmann-Lemaître-Robertson-Walker (FLRW) spacetime \cite{Weinberg:2008zzc, Peebles:1994xt, Ryden2017}.
 The cosmic expansion in the FLRW metric is governed by Einstein’s field equations \cite{Carroll:2004st}, which reduce to the Friedmann equation in a spatially flat universe (with $\rm c=1$) as

-where $H$ is the Hubble expansion rate, $\rho_{\rm {tot}}$ denotes the total energy density of the cosmic fluid including baryonic matter, cold dark matter, radition, and a cosmological constant or dark energy, also represented as $\Lambda$.
+where $H$ is the Hubble expansion rate, $\rho_{\rm {tot}}$ denotes the total energy density of the cosmic fluid including baryonic matter, cold dark matter, radiation, and a cosmological constant or dark energy, also represented as $\Lambda$.

 It is convenient to express the expansion rate in terms of redshift as

 where $\Omega_{\rm{r0}}$, $\Omega_{\rm{m0}}$, and $\Omega_{\rm{de0}}$ denote the present day density parameters of radiation, matter, and dark energy, respectively, and the function $f(z)$ encodes the redshift evolution of the dark-energy component \cite{Weinberg:2008zzc, AmendolaTsujikawa2010}.
 For a cosmological constant, corresponding to an equation of state, $w=-1$, one has $f(z)=1 \mathrm{(constant)}$.